Eberhard Jüngel: Life and work

 Jüngel was born in Magdeburg on 5 December 1934 as the son of the electrician Kurt Jüngel and his wife Margarete née Rothemann, into a non-religious home.
 After World War II, Magdeburg was located in the German Democratic Republic (GDR).
 He remembered that his decision to pursue a career in theology was met with "the concerned astonishment" of his mother and "the resolute refusal" of his father.'
 However, it was precisely the communist milieu of his youth which led him to Christian theology: "That was the discovery of the church as the one place within a Stalinist society where one could speak the truth without being penalized."

 Jüngel studied undergraduate theology at the Theologisches Konvikt Berlin (Theological Seminary of East Berlin).
 During this time he was particularly interested in the works of Ernst Fuchs and Heinrich Vogel, who influenced his work throughout his life.
-He concluded his undergraduate theological studies in Switzerland in 1957 and 1958, working with Gerhard Ebeling at the University of Zürich, and with Karl Barth at the University of Basel.
+He concluded his undergraduate theological studies in Switzerland in 1957 and 1958, working with Gerhard Ebeling at the University of Zürich, and attending Karl Barth's seminars at the University of Basel and Martin Heidegger's lectures (eventually published as "Unterwegs zur Sprache").
 In 1961, he completed his doctorate supervised by Fuchs on Paulus und Jesus.
 Eine Untersuchung zur Präzisierung der Frage nach dem Ursprung der Christologie (Paulus and Jesus.
 An investigation to clarify the question of the origin of Christology).
 He completed his habilitation in systematic theology in 1962 at the Kirchliche Hochschule Berlin-Ost.

 In 1962, as a direct result of the erection of the Berlin Wall, Jüngel was appointed to the position of Dozent für Neues Testament (Lecturer in New Testament) in the Hochschule, a position he retained until 1966.
 At the end of his tenure at the Hochschule, Jüngel was appointed Ordinarius für Systematische Theologie und Dogmengeschichte (Professor of systematic theology and history of dogmatics) at the University of Zürich, where he taught until 1969.
 Moving to West Germany in 1969, Jüngel accepted a position of Ordinarius für Systematische Theologie und Religionsphilosophie (Professor of Systematic Theology and Philosophy of Religion) at the University of Tübingen, where he also assumed the role of director of the Institute for Hermeneutics.
 Despite a plethora of offers for positions at other universities, Jüngel remained at Tübingen until his retirement in 2003.
 His successor was the systematic theologian Christoph Schwöbel.

 Jüngel held a number of additional positions throughout his academic career: